I'm Starving: Why Should I Do Charity? 21: Light of Hope (1)

 Lin Xiaofan locked his screen and turned to look out the window.
 The mountains shrouded in morning mist resembled slumbering giants, reminding him of Zhao Tianming's eyes hidden behind gold-rimmed glasses.
 Three days ago, after a night of rain and confessions, Su Yuqing's reaction had surprised him—there was no mockery, no skepticism; she immediately pulled him into drafting a "Doomsday Rescue Plan."
 0

 "Here."
 Su Yuqing handed him a thermos.
-"It'll perk you up."
+"It'll help you wake up."
 0

 "Is this really necessary?" he complained softly.
 0